 He was right of course.
-But in that moment, I wondered if my plastic car really wouldn’t fit down someone’s throat after all.
+But in that moment, I wondered if my plastic car really would fit down someone’s throat after all.

 Today, nearly 40 years after that weird day at the park, I wonder where that kid ended up (a labour camp perhaps?).
 Or whether he ever got the chance to drive his cool friend’s Tamiya Frog…